 Thanks to the ginger, this soothing sweet potato and coconut soup with toasted pumpkin seeds is very warming – and added cinnamon gives it a delicious flavor.

 Nutritional profile: Based on the GDA guidelines, one serving of this recipe meets the recommended daily requirement for vitamin A and manganese.
 In addition, it contains many minerals (sodium, potassium, and phosphorus) and trace elements (copper and iron).
-However, the ratio of omega-6 to omega-3 fatty acids is not well balanced; instead of the maximum recommended ratio of 5:1, this recipe has a ratio of about 30:1.
+However, the ratio of omega-6 to omega-3 fatty acids is not well balanced; instead of the maximum recommended ratio of 5:1, this recipe has a ratio of 150:1.